PhoebeIvana/cloud20-uas/README.md

 echo 'auth_tcp = "none"' >> /etc/libvirt/libvirtd.conf
 ```

-These commands configure the `libvirtd.conf` file to:
+The `libvirtd.conf` file is configured by these instructions to:
-- Disable TLS connections
+- Turn off TLS connections.
-- Enable TCP connections
+- Make TCP connections available.
-- Set TCP port to `16509`
+- TCP port should be set to `16509`.
-- Turn off mDNS advertisements
+- Switch off the mDNS ads.
-- Disable authentication over TCP
+- Turn off TCP authentication.

 ---

-## Restart libvirtd and Mask Unused Sockets
+## Mask Unused Sockets and Restart libvirtd

 ```bash
 systemctl mask libvirtd.socket libvirtd-ro.socket libvirtd-admin.socket libvirtd-tls.socket libvirtd-tcp.socket
 systemctl restart libvirtd
 ```

-Masking prevents unwanted libvirtd socket units from starting.
-Restarting the service applies all new configuration changes.
+Unwanted libvirtd socket units are kept from launching by masking.
+All new configuration modifications are applied when the service is restarted.

 ---

-## System Settings for Docker and Bridged Networking
+## Docker with Bridged Networking System Configurations

 ```bash
 echo "net.bridge.bridge-nf-call-arptables = 0" >> /etc/sysctl.conf